 Photo by: Brian Okosun

-The 2019 Coming Out Monologues will take place on Wednesday, April 3rd in Rudder Forum.
+The 2020 Coming Out Monologues will take place on Friday, April 3rd in Rudder Theater.
 This is a free event open to the public.
 Doors open at 6:30pm.
 Monologues begin at 7:00pm.

 This storytelling event features a unique collection and representation of experiences and coming out stories authored and performed by people in our community who identify as members of the LGBTQ+ community or as straight or cisgender allies.
 It is a raw, inspiring, transformative, and intimate live event.